Call this direct line and speak with Rob immediately: (801) 363-8500

 Personal Injury Lawyer Salt Lake City UT

 It is frustrating to rent a home or apartment that is managed by a landlord or management company that does not maintain the property and therefore exposes you to health risks.
 One example of this is the presence of mold in the home or building.
 Exposure to toxic mold can cause significant health issues such as chronic fatigue, rashes, asthma, loss of cognitive ability, and hemorrhaging.
-As a personal injury lawyer in Salt Lake City UT from Rasmussen & Miner can tell you, victims of serious health conditions caused by mold may be eligible for compensation from negligent dwelling owners.
+As a personal injury lawyer in Salt Lake City UT from Rasmussen & Miner can tell you, victims of serious health conditions caused by mold or other violations of rental rights may be eligible for compensation from negligent dwelling owners.

 If you believe mold exists in your rental unit, your landlord may be liable for paying medical costs associated with treating your mold-related health condition.
 If your physician has confirmed that your health has been affected in this way, call Rasmussen & Miner to schedule a free consultation with a personal injury lawyer in Salt Lake City UT who can provide you with valuable guidance.